Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

-Let us consider the electrodynamics of the moving source.
-The explanation of the phenomenon of radiation in our case of interest consists in using a (active) Galileo boost to describe the uniform translational motion of the source in the inertial lab frame.
-Maxwell's equations are not preserved in form by the Galilean transformation, i.e. Maxwell's equations are not invariant under Galilean transformation.
-The new terms that have to be put into the field equations due to use of Galilean transformation lead to the prediction of the Doppler effect.

-One should not to be surprised to find that electrodynamics problem of moving emitter has intrinsic anisotropy.
-If fact, anisontropy results directly from the time-dependence of the transverse position of the moving emitter with finite aperture.
-What must be recognized is that in the time-dependent emitter problem, the results will depend on the direction of the velocity vector.

-The present approach to moving emitter problem uses the Fourier transform methods.
-When we are dealing with linear systems it is useful to decompose a complicated input into a number of more simple inputs, to calculate the response of the system to each of these elementary functions, and to superimpose the individual responses to find the total response.
-Fourier analysis provides the basic means for performing such a decomposition $^{(1)}$.
+The current approach to the moving emitter problem employs the Fourier transform method.
+In the analysis of linear systems, it is often useful to break down a complex input into simpler components, determine the system's response to each elementary function, and then superimpose these responses to obtain the total outcome.
+Fourier analysis serves as a fundamental tool for this decomposition. \footnote{For a broader discussion on Fourier transform methods in spatial filtering theory or Abbe diffraction theory, we recommend referring to \cite{AB}.}